DefGef/Ape-Clerk--Pico8-Game/README.md

 # Ape-Clerk--Pico8-Game
 This is a project I completed as part of a 10 day game jam in May 2020.
 The theme of the jam was to develop a game based on a randomnly generated name.
 My name was "Ape Clerk" and I chose to use the Pico8 console to program the game.
 This console uses the Lua language.

 A playable version of the game is avaiable at https://defgefx.itch.io/ape-clerk.
-I documented the journey as I went on my twitter account @geoffsejai.
+I documented the journey as I went on my twitter account https://twitter.com/GeoffSejai.

 For this repository I have included the latest version of the code which I've called v1.2 and was updated after the original submission.
 The changes were mainly small changes and some bug fixes.
 I summarised the changes in a dev.log on itch: